-LibreELEC is running on external medias(SD card or U-disk), so you need to write the image to SD/USB storage.
+LibreELEC boots from external media (SD-Card or Thumbdrive), so you need to write the image to SD/USB storage.

 - [x] Download the Win32DiskImager.